Constellation-Labs/documentation-hub/validate/automated/quickInstall/nodectl-qi-install-i-sections-2.md

 </MacWindow>

 ### Service Creation
-nodectl will create all the services that it will use to help administer your Node.
+nodectl will create all the services that it will use to help administer your node.

 <MacWindow>
 nodectl installing [ mainnet ]<br />